argyili/shepherding-public/readme.md

 python3 main.py -h
 ```

-## Set Config File
+## Run

 You can set parameter of similation using config files.

-For instance, use this command to set config file "config/test.json".
+For instance, use this command to run the program by a default config.

 ```bash
 python3 main.py -p "config/default.json"